With Meghan French Dunbar

 - For some guiding principles and assistance in your company’s journey to conscious business, check out Meghan’s Conscious Business 101 Workshop.
 This four-part series explores everything you need to know about launching a business that addresses all elements of responsibility.

 Conscious businesses and businesses led by purpose aren’t beneficial just for consumers, they also create enriching environments for workers, yield high profits, and add value to the world.
 In any form, better-for-the-world business practices can enhance your company and widen your customer base.

-Conscious businesses touch every industry from conscious coffee companies, to marketing services, wealth management services, tourism, and everything in between.
-Next time you need a new product, take a beat to double check your expectations.
+Conscious businesses touch every industry from conscious coffee companies, to marketing services, wealth management services, socially responsible banks, tourism, and everything in between.
+Next time you need a new product, take a beat to double-check your expectations.
 You can choose to support companies on board with the new purpose of business: to support and engage the environment and humanity.

 Additional Resources & Links Mentioned from the Episode:

 - Meghan on Instagram, Twitter, LinkedIn

 - Conscious Business 101

 - Conscious Company Media